dzh121/All-In-One-Clock-2.0/README.md

   <li>Forecast Screen: In this screen, we can see the forecast for the current day, tomorrow, and the day after tomorrow.
 For each day, there is an icon and a minimum and maximum temperature. </li>
   <li>Temperature screen: In this screen, we have a lot of information that includes: temperature, humidity, pressure, UV, wind speed, Feels like</li>
   <li>Alarm Screen: In this screen, we can set the alarm time by using two buttons</li>
-  <li>Alarm On Screen: In this screen, we show the current time and a dissmis button.
-The buzzer will go off at the same time.
-This screen will be on when you set the alarm time for.</li>
+  <li>Timer Screen: On this screen, we have a timer display where you can set the desired time and start the countdown.</li>
 </ul>
 <div class="flex-container">
   <img